What Can I Eat With Braces on Halloween?

 That said, it’s no secret that Halloween candy isn’t exactly good for your teeth.
-Candies and chocolates are full of sugar that can cause cavities, so it’s important to choose your treats wisely and always brush your teeth after eating.
+Candies and chocolates are full of sugar that can cause cavities, so it’s important to learn what to eat with braces, choose your treats wisely, and always brush your teeth after eating.
 And if you have braces, there are a few extra rules to follow when it comes to Halloween candy.
 You can absolutely still eat candy on Halloween with braces, but there are certain treats you should avoid until you get your braces off.

 Dr. Buddy Davis wants to set you up for success this Halloween.
 Before you start trick-or-treating, read this handy guide to help you understand which candies are safe for braces so you can make smart choices this Halloween.

 First things first, let’s start with a refresher on braces-friendly foods.
 In general, you’ll want to avoid anything that could damage your braces.
 That means that anything hard, crunchy, sticky or chewy, or any foods you have to bite into, are a no-go during braces treatment.
 That’s because these foods can get stuck in your braces — or worse, break your brackets — and they can make it harder to clean your teeth properly.
 Here’s a list of common foods to avoid with braces: